leandrorosendo/teacher-api/README.md

 ```

 This app is using Lumen Framework.
 It's a very simple app.
-There is no auth or CSRF
+There is no auth or CSRF protection.
-protection.

-There are only two rotes.
-One for the winner's list ```/winners``` and other to play the
+There are only three rotes.
+One for the teacher's ```/teachers``` , disciplines  ```/disciplines``` and other to link teacher disciplines  ```/teachers/disciplines```.
-game ```/play```.

-The app will check if the player alerady exists, if not it'll create a new player and
+The app will check if the cpf and email the teacher already exists and if age < 18 years, if not it'll create a new teacher and store.
-store the scores to him.
 Otherwise updates the player's scores.
-The player checker will
-only check by name (case insensitive).
-After each play the app will check if the request
-is valid checking the form fields and cards type and size allowed.
-Any problem on that
-the app will reponse with 500 code and an array of erros.
-Otherwise will return the game
+The discipline checker will only check by name (case insensitive).
+Each creation / changethe app linked teacher x discipline will check if the teacher is already linked to a subject.
+Any problem on that the app will reponse with 422 code and an array of erros.
+All routes the app check if informations compatibles of data types.
-results and a new list of winners.